You are currently viewing 9 Incredible Things to Do in Glacier National Park MontanaPin

 Going to the Sun Road, map

-This is the most iconic thing to do and why so many people visit this park.
-It’s only open during the summer, and the season changes year to year based on snowfall, so be sure to double check before visiting.
+This is the most iconic thing to do, and why so many people visit this park.
+It’s only fully open during the summer, typically July and August, but the season changes yearly based on snowfall.

 To help control the traffic, you now need a ticket/permit to access the Going-to-the-Sun Road (GTSR).
 The tickets are free of charge, but to obtain a ticket on Recreation.gov, there is a $2 nonrefundable service fee.
 In addition to the ticket, you will also need an entrance pass to the park.